13 Tax Law Changes You Need to Know Before Filing a Return In 2018

 The IRS partners with tax preparation software companies to offer qualified taxpayers a free way to prepare and file a federal (and sometimes state) tax return.
-For the 2017 tax season, the income limit for using the Free File software increased to $64,000 from $62,000 in 2016.
+For the 2017 tax season, the income limit for using the Free File software increased to $66,000 from $64,000 in 2017.

-As with last year, the tax filing deadline is pushed to April 18 due to the celebration of Emancipation Day, a public holiday in Washington, D.C.
-In two New England states, the celebration of Patriots Day, which falls on April 18, means residents of Maine and Massachusetts have until April 19 to file their returns.
+As with last year, the tax filing deadline is pushed forward due to the celebration of Emancipation Day, a public holiday in Washington, D.C.
+Because the standard April 15 deadline falls on a Sunday and Emancipation Day lands on Monday, April 16, taxpayers have until Tuesday, April 17, to file returns.

-The Modified Adjusted Gross Income limits for contributing to Roth IRA accounts have been raised for 2016.
-Workers can contribute the full $5,500 maximum ($6,500 for those 50 and older) if they earn adjusted gross income of up to $117,000 for single filers or $184,000 for married couples filing jointly.
-Contribution amounts then phase out depending on one's MAGI.
+The modified adjustable gross income limits for contributing to Roth IRA accounts have been raised for 2017.
+Workers can contribute the full $5,500 maximum ($6,500 for those 50 and older) if they earn adjusted gross income of up to $118,000 for single filers or $186,000 for married couples filing jointly.
+Contribution amounts then phase out depending on modified income.
 Those who already have contributed too much can avoid paying the penalty by withdrawing the excess contribution and earnings before filing.

-The limits for many tax provisions changed in 2016 for inflation adjustments.
-For example, the standard deduction rose to $9,300 from $9,250 for those filing as head of household.
-The personal exemption also increased to $4,050, from $4,000, and now starts phasing out for individuals who made $259,400 or more.
+Due to inflation adjustments, the limits for many tax provisions changed in 2017.
+For example, the standard deduction rose to $9,350 from $9,300 for those filing as head of household.
+The personal exemption held steady at $4,050, but now starts phasing out for individuals who made $261,500 or more.

-The self-employed can take a deduction for eligible work-related use of their vehicle using the standard mileage rate, which dropped to 54 cents in 2016 from 57.5 cents in 2015 and will drop again to 53.5 cents for 2017.
-Taxpayers can also take a 19-cent-per-mile deduction for eligible miles driven for medical or moving purposes in 2016 (it'll be 17 cents for 2017).
+The self-employed can take a deduction for eligible work-related use of their vehicle.
+Rather than calculating the actual cost of work-related activities, one can use the standard mileage rate, which dropped to 53.5 cents in 2017 from 54 cents in 2016 (but jumps to 54.5 cents in 2018).
+Taxpayers can also take a 17-cent-per-mile deduction for eligible miles driven for medical or moving purposes in 2017, down from 19 cents in 2016 (it's 18 cents in 2018).
 The standard mileage rate for charitable activities is unchanged at 14 cents.

-Since 2014, people without health insurance have had to pay increasing penalties unless they qualify for a limited number of exemptions.
-In 2016, the penalty was the higher of $695 per adult or 2.5 percent of the household's AGI.
+Recent tax reform has eliminated the health care mandate and its penalties, but not for 2017.
+Since 2014, those without health insurance have had to pay increasing penalties unless they qualify for a limited number of exemptions.
+In 2017, the penalty was the higher of $695 per adult or 2.5 percent of the household's AGI.
 The penalty is $347.50 for children under 18.
-The penalty is capped at $2,085 for a household, and it's paid when the tax return is filed.
+The penalty is capped at $2,085 for a household, paid when the tax return is filed.
 If additional tax is owed, the penalty is added to the amount due.
 If a refund is due, the penalty is deducted from the amount owed the taxpayer.